Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 20 November 2024 01.33.55 UTC
+- WIB: Rabu, 20 November 2024 02.20.09 UTC
-- WITA: Rabu, 20 November 2024 02.33.55 UTC
+- WITA: Rabu, 20 November 2024 03.20.09 UTC
-- WIT: Rabu, 20 November 2024 03.33.55 UTC
+- WIT: Rabu, 20 November 2024 04.20.09 UTC

 Kutipan Inspiratif:
-"Success is a state of mind.
-If you want success, start thinking of yourself as a success."
+"This is not the end, this is not even the beginning of the end, this is just perhaps the end of the beginning."

-Kategori: success
+Kategori: inspirational